AcunatomyConditionsKnee Pain

 Common questions about knee pain treatment.

-Yes.
-Acupuncture is one of the most well-studied treatments for knee osteoarthritis.
+Yes, acupuncture is one of the most well-studied treatments for knee osteoarthritis.
 It reduces inflammation, modulates pain signaling, and improves circulation to the joint.
-Dry needling complements this by releasing the quadriceps, hamstrings, and calf muscles that tighten around the knee and accelerate joint stress.
-Treatment won’t reverse cartilage loss, but it can significantly reduce pain and restore functional movement.
+Dry needling complements it by releasing the quadriceps, hamstrings, and calves that tighten around the knee.
+It won’t reverse cartilage loss, but it can significantly reduce pain and restore movement.

+Yes.
 Intermittent pain is often the earliest sign of a pattern that’s building.
-The muscles around the knee — particularly the vastus medialis, IT band, and popliteus — develop trigger points that flare with certain activities and quiet down with rest.
-Each cycle deepens the dysfunction.
-Treating it while it’s still intermittent is faster and more straightforward than waiting for it to become constant.
+Muscles around the knee, particularly the vastus medialis, IT band, and popliteus, develop trigger points that flare with activity and quiet with rest.
+Treating it while intermittent is faster than waiting for it to become constant.

-If you’re considering or delaying surgery, treatment can help in two ways: reducing pain enough to improve your quality of life in the interim, and identifying how much of your pain is muscular versus structural.
-Some patients scheduled for replacement find that a significant portion of their pain was coming from trigger points in the surrounding muscles — not the joint itself.
-That doesn’t mean surgery is unnecessary, but it can clarify the full picture.
+Yes, in two ways: reducing pain to improve quality of life in the interim, and clarifying how much of your pain is muscular versus structural.
+Some patients scheduled for replacement find much of their pain was coming from trigger points, not the joint.
+That doesn’t make surgery unnecessary, but it clarifies the picture.

 A typical treatment timeline.